resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 3. Finally, try to get help.

 This process is there to try and save everyone time and effort on the NeCTAR side.
-We are getting a lot of cloud for free.
+We are getting a lot of cloud for very little cost.
 If we can lessen the amount of work that Research Cloud’s staff do we can get more of the cloud to use.
 It seems fair to me.

 If you do decide that you need help, next Research Cloud lay out an email template showing the format they would like any support request to follow.

-The first piece of information they request is the email shown in the dashboard settings drop down.
+The **first piece of information they request is the email shown in the dashboard settings drop down**.
 This is important: it lets them know who you are on the cloud - remember, the email you are sending from might not be the same as the one the Research Cloud knows you as.